-Please adhere to the following guidelines as closely as possible to facilitate the editorial and production process.
+Please adhere to the following guidelines.
 If you have any questions please contact editorial@JHOPonline.com.

-MISSON STATEMENT—The Journal of Hematology Oncology Pharmacy (JHOP) is an independent, peer reviewed journal founded in 2011 to provide hematology and oncology pharmacy practitioners and other healthcare professionals in these fields with high-quality peer-reviewed information relevant to hematologic and oncologic conditions to help them optimize drug therapy for patients.
+MISSON STATEMENT—The Journal of Hematology Oncology Pharmacy (JHOP) is an independent, peer-reviewed journal founded in 2011 to provide hematology and oncology pharmacists and other healthcare professionals in these fields with high-quality information relevant to hematologic and oncologic conditions to help them optimize drug therapy for patients.

 The editors invite readers to submit articles on a variety of points of view and approaches to meet the mission of the journal.
-Articles will be divided into 5 main categories, including (1) original research, to provide an outlet for translational and practice-based research; (2) review articles that focus on drug and disease state as well as on basic science regarding the complex molecular biology of cancer with a pharmacy focus; (3) case reports and case series describing a real-world case report that will include discussion of the specific disease, the approach to diagnosis, and treatment; (4) practical issues in pharmacy management that will focus on real-world issues involving logistics, economics, and other practice-related topics; and (5) Symptom Management Overview, focusing on a specific symptom, its etiology, and management.
+Articles are divided into 5 main categories: (1) original research, to provide an outlet for translational and practice-based research; (2) review articles that focus on drug and disease state as well as on basic science regarding the complex molecular biology of cancer with a pharmacy focus; (3) case reports describing 1 or 2 real-world unique cases that include a review of the relevant literature, the approach to diagnosis and treatment, and explain how this case adds to the literature; (4) practical issues in pharmacy management that focus on real-world issues involving logistics, economics, and other practice-related topics; and (5) Symptom Management Overview, focusing on a specific symptom, its etiology, and management.

 PEER REVIEW—All articles undergo an initial internal review for topic appropriateness and manuscript format.
-Manuscripts that are not submitted according to the guidelines in this document will be returned to the author.
+Manuscripts that do not follow the guidelines in this document will be returned to the author.

 All manuscripts are subject to a strict, blinded peer review (by 2-3 reviewers), and acceptance is determined by the section editor based on that review.
 Reviewers look for accuracy of the information and data presented, as well as relevance to the objectives of JHOP.